OperaVision to Stream The Kolobov Novaya Opera Theatre of Moscow's IL PIRATA

 Il pirata marked the beginning of young Bellini's fruitful collaboration with the librettist Felice Romani, called 'the Dante of his time', and of an international career as dazzling as it was short.
 Abandoning the tradition of happy endings, the gothic plot culminates in one of the first 'mad scenes' in the history of opera.

-Streamed LIVE on 23 January 2021.
-Sung in Italian.
-Subtitles are available in English with the option of auto-translation into over 100 other languages.
+The production is sung in Italian and subtitles are available in English with the option of auto-translation into over 100 other languages.